 Although this applied work represents a significant step in the ongoing improvements in cancer prevention in Australia, it has some limitations.
 Firstly and most critically, like previous research \cite{RN485, RN184}, most of the risk factor measures used were based on data derived from self-reports which are highly susceptible to various biases \cite{RN472}.
 Furthermore, some 2017-18 NHS questions focused on behaviour from the previous week (e.g. alcohol, physical activity), while others on a usual week (e.g. fruit and vegetables consumption, smoking).

 Given the nature of the survey questions, caution must be exercised in using the risk factor measures presented herein.
-While the estimates provide insights into the spatial variation, due to the ecological fallacy \cite{RN369} and the often varying lag time between exposure (to a risk factor) and a cancer diagnosis \cite{RN165}, the estimates here cannot be used to establish individual-level associations between risk factors and cancer incidence.
+While the estimates provide insights into the spatial variation, due to the ecological fallacy \cite{RN369} and the often varying lag time between exposure (to a risk factor) and a cancer diagnosis \cite{RN165}, the estimates here cannot be used to establish individual level associations between risk factors and cancer incidence.
 Moreover, as these estimates are derived from cross-sectional data, they do not enable inference into lifetime risky behaviour or causal relationships with cancer.

+The second limitation, relevant to any spatial analysis of lattice data, is the modifiable areal unit problem (MAUP) \cite{Openshow1979}.
+The MAUP refers to the sensitivity of estimates to the specified definition of a \emph{small area} (e.g. choice of partitioning and resolution).
+While we have presented our estimates for SA2s, which offers wide applicability, we acknowledge that this particular partitioning of Australia represents just one of countless possible configurations, each yielding unique results.
+Thus, the conclusions drawn from our estimates are inherently entwined with the choice of partitioning and resolution of the small areas we employed \cite{RN31}.

-Secondly, the accuracy of our estimates are conditional on the 2017-18 NHS exclusions (very remote areas, discrete Aboriginal and Torres Strait Islander communities and non-private dwellings \cite{RN508}).
+Thirdly, the accuracy of our estimates are conditional on the 2017-18 NHS exclusions (very remote areas, discrete Aboriginal and Torres Strait Islander communities and non-private dwellings \cite{RN508}).
 Without data for these sub-populations, there is currently no way to assess the impact of these exclusions on modelled estimates from this survey.

-Thirdly, while the SHAA provides estimates by sex \cite{RN113}, our study, constrained by the sparsity of the survey data at the SA2 level, did not allow for a similar disaggregation.
+Next, while the SHAA provides estimates by sex \cite{RN113}, our study, constrained by the sparsity of the survey data at the SA2 level, did not allow for a similar disaggregation.
 Given the evidence that health behaviours can depend on sex, the non sex-specific estimates generated in this work may suffer from inadvertent smoothing toward the mean.

-Finally, the quality (both in terms of bias and variance) of small area estimates can always be improved by using larger surveys.
+The final limitation is that the quality, in terms of both bias and variance, of small area estimates can always be improved by using larger surveys.
 Although we used the best survey data available, in the future, linkage of multiple surveys could provide much larger sample sizes across Australia, enabling the production of higher resolution estimates.

 In terms of future research directions, one approach could involve developing distinct models for each of the eight risk factor measures.
 That is the linear predictor for each risk factor measure could have different sets of covariates, random effect structures or even include non-linear relationships via splines.
 Alternatively, future work could model the numerous risk factors jointly by leveraging univariate stage 1 models, followed by a multivariate spatial stage 2 model \cite{RN610}.